spatialstatisticsupna/BJ_2022/R/README.md

 -   **region**: Takes the values 1 to 11 for the following regions of the Basque Country and Navarre: 1-Gran Bilbao, 2-North Biscay, 3-South Biscay, 4-West Gipuzkoa, 5-East Gipuzkoa, 6-Donostia-Bajo Bidasoa, 7-Alava, 8-Mid Navarra, 9-Navarra South, 10-Navarra North, 11-Pamplona.

--   **outcome**: Indicates if the observed number of cases are incident cases or deaths (mortality)
+-   **cases**: Observed number of incident cases or deaths (detailed by the outcome variable).

--   **cases**: Observed number of incident cases or deaths (detailed by the outcome variable)
+-   **pop**: Population at risk in each domain.

--   **pop**: Population at risk in each domain
+-   **outcome**: Indicates if the observed number of cases are incident cases or deaths (mortality).

 The file [**DescriptiveAnalysisGraphs.R**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/blob/main/R/Section2_DescriptiveAnalysis/DescriptiveAnalysisGraphs.R "DescriptiveAnalysisGraphs.R") allows to get and save all the figures presented in *Section 2* of the paper.
 More precisely, Figures 1 to 4 are created and saved using the code of this file:

--   **Figure 1:** Regions in Navarre and Basque Country
+-   **Figure 1:** Regions in Navarre and Basque Country.

 -   **Figure 2:** Age and gender-specific incidence and mortality rates during the study period.

--   **Figure 3:** Crude incidence and mortality rates trends by gender
+-   **Figure 3:** Crude incidence and mortality rates trends by gender.

--   **Figure 4:** Crude incidence and mortality rates by region for both genders (top panels and saved as **Fig4_1**) and a scatter plot of incidence and mortality rates by region (bottom panel and saved as **Fig4_2**)
+-   **Figure 4:** Crude incidence and mortality rates by region for both genders (top panels saved as **Fig4_1**) and a scatter plot of incidence and mortality rates by region (bottom panel saved as **Fig4_2**).

 Finally, the cartographic boundary files are also provided in the folder ***carto.***

 ### [**Section3_ModelDefinitionFitting**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/tree/main/R/Section3_ModelDefinitionFitting "Section3_ModelDefinitionFitting")

 The [**Define_Fit_Models.R**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/blob/main/R/Section3_ModelDefinitionFitting/Define_Fit_Models.R "Define_Fit_Models.R") file contains the code to get the file **DBrain.txt** with the aggregated six age groups used in the analysis, and to fit models M1-to-M8 described in *Section 3* of the paper.
 It is highly recommended to read the INLA documentation regarding "besag2" model to better understand how Besag2 model for weighted spatial effects should be defined.
-To do this, open Rstudio and run the following code
+To do this, open Rstudio and run the following code:

 `library(INLA)`